 Some researchers do not believe that they do.
-The University of Illinois has decided that there’s little or no evidence supporting the claims that these games help the brain.
+The University of Illinois has decided that little or no evidence supports the claims that these games help the brain.
 Lumosity was reportedly fined $2 million for making false claims.

 Guitar for brain health